teikei/teikei/README.md

 #### Installing/updating dependencies:

-1. Run `bundle install` (installs Ruby dependencies)
+1. Run `bundle install` in the root directory (installs Ruby dependencies)
-2. Run `npm install` (installs client-side dependencies)
+2. Run `npm install` inside the "client" subdirectory (installs client-side dependencies)

 #### Running in development mode

-* To start the application in development mode run `npm start` (or `npm start:dev`)
+* To start the application in development mode run `./teikei.sh dev`
 * Open http://localhost:8000.
-The frontend express server runs on port 8000 with Hot Module Replacement enabled and will proxy backend requests to the Rails server running at port 3000.
+The frontend express server runs on port 8000 and will proxy request to the Webpack Dev Server on port 8001 and backend requests to the Rails server running on port 3000.

 #### Running in production mode

-* Build the project for production with `npm run build`
+* Build the project for production with `./teikei.sh build`
-* Start in production mode with `npm run start:prod`
+* Start in production mode (after building the project) with `./teikei.sh prod`
 * Open http://localhost:3000 to access the Rails server runnning in production mode.
+ * Revert to the initial state with `./teikei.sh clean`

 ### Test data